 How often do interdental brushes need replacing?

-The general recommendation is that an interdental brush can be reused for about a week or when the bristles become worn, wires buckled or distorted.
+An interdental brush can be reused for about a week or when the bristles become worn, wires buckled or distorted.

 You do not need to replace it after every use unless they are damaged or worn.
 Just rinse after use and allow to air dry.

 How do I know if I am high risk/clinically vulnerable?

 If you are at low risk for tooth decay and gum disease, you could consider dental floss.
 With correct use, this is sufficient for cleaning.

 If you are at higher risk for tooth decay and gum disease, you should focus on optimum cleaning.
 This includes using a good quality electric toothbrush and interdental brushes.
 These are more effective at plaque removal, which is key to preventing dental diseases.

 Your dental professional is the only person who can do this risk assessment for you, but we have some more guidance this article.

 Do discuss this with your dental professional and ask them where you fall in terms of risk for dental diseases.